All Episodes

 And again, this will be available for everyone there.

-Sorry, we have to have to do this.
+Sorry, we have to do this.

-Um there's that so if we're going to make the moral argument, I think it's immoral to have open borders, so does every other country on the face of it.
+So if we're going to make the moral argument, I think it's immoral to have open borders.

-Sounds like now you're on board with having strong closed borders.
+Sounds like now you're on board with having strong, closed borders.

 Great.

-For the first time ever moderate second.
+For the first time.

 But it's not been the Democratic Party.